 This holds doubly true for brachycephalic dogs, which are dogs with a small head/snub nose.
 This is why they are not allowed to fly at all, by so many airlines.
 Dogs may go into respiratory arrest, throw up and aspirate their vomit into their lungs, or even go into cardiac arrest.

 Instead of sedatives, talk to your vet about anti-anxiety medications like Trazodone, Alprazolam, or Diazepam.
 Or even calming nutritional supplements like Solliquin or Zylkene, two non-prescription nutritional supplements.
 These are milder and good for dogs who are more independent in temperament and can manage being in a crate for the flight better.
-As an example their are options like calming dog treats which help keep your dog calm and settle their stomach which could be a good option.
+As an example there are options like calming dog treats which help keep your dog calm and settle their stomach which could be a good option.

 In any case, it’s best to have your vet choose your pet’s medication before the flight.
 Also, make sure you do a small test run before the flight itself, so that you know how your pet is going to respond.